bouwe77/conzo/README.md

 Conzo is a library for creating user friendly .NET console applications.

-When you implement a console application with Conzo you basically create a state machine, where the states are the "screens" that are displayed.
-Pressing a keyboard key is the trigger to move from one screen (state) to the other.
-You define per screen which button(s) you can press to go to (show) other screens.
-These definitions are called *Commands*.
+When you implement a console application with Conzo you basically create a state machine, where the states are the actions that are executed and the triggers to execute actions is pressing a key on the keyboard.
+For every action you define which trigger(s) (keyboard button) that can be done to execute a following action.
+Such a definition is called a *Command*.

 Conzo is suitable for creating "menu driven" (i.e. multiple choice) applications.
 Ofcourse, when implementing commands, besides that a screen is shown, you could also implement custom code, for example business logic and/or database queries etc.